projectacrn/acrn-hypervisor/contribute.rst

    By force pushing your update, your original pull request will be updated with your changes so you won’t need to resubmit the pull request.

+   You can follow the same workflow for contributing to acrn-devicemodel.

 Commit Guidelines